Javilingys/Math-For-Games-using-Unity/README.md

 ![normal2](https://sun4-10.userapi.com/hRaxBBhKsaOpNvaeK7Vvce_SbcPSEz0V0PY_6Q/snPYzRFvFMo.jpg "normal2")

-So the **V with little hat above** it means **the normal form of v the vector.
+So the **V with little hat above** it means **the normal form of v the vector**.
 Is going to equal the **x** coordinate divided by the length and remember the length.
 Is denoted by the vector with the double pipes around it and then the **y** coordinate divided by its length.

 ![normal3](https://sun4-10.userapi.com/-oviM9--yIsQCufMCMVrhmeYkB6dlC7TvY5izQ/aKJfhF0OMq8.jpg "normal3")